svianac/learning-notes/k8s-mastery.md

 ## Rollout History

-We can see the history of rollours with the next command:
+We can see the history of rollouts with the next command:

 ```yaml
 kubectl rollout history deployment worker